 It’s always a good idea to review your general cleaning guidelines and reset schedules as needed.
 This nursing home housekeeping checklist is designed to provide a base for building a template tailored to your facility.

-Keeping a Nursing Home Clean: 3 Outlines for Housekeeping Staff
+Keeping a Nursing Home Clean: Your Cleaning Checklist

 This housekeeping duties checklist for senior care settings is divided into three sections with daily, weekly and monthly recommendations.
 The guidelines apply to residents’ rooms as well as facility-wide spaces such as common areas, dining rooms and bathrooms.